Maryland House Democrats push to expand eligibility for covid relief

 Maryland’s top legislative leaders privately discussed their own stimulus ideas for weeks.
 But they did not reach a consensus on how big a package should be or who would be eligible before the start of the General Assembly session last month.

-The Senate has added roughly $520 million worth of targeted aid to Hogan’s package, including $1,000 checks for people with unemployment claims in limbo, benefits for people on disability, money for food banks, cash assistance for utility bills and an array of aid for transportation, small businesses and nonprofits.
+The Senate has added roughly $520 million worth of targeted aid to Hogan’s package, including $1,000 checks for people with unemployment claims in limbo, benefits for people on disability, money for food banks, cash assistance for utility bills and an array of aid for transportation, small businesses and nonprofit groups.

 A House committee took the proposal further this week, replacing Hogan’s $750 payments to 400,000 poor families with a three-year anti-poverty plan that would increase the Earned Income Tax Credit.